MScholtes/PS2EXE/README.md

 ```

 ## Changes:
+### 1.0.5 / 2020-07-11
+- support for nested progress bars (noConsole mode only)

 ### 1.0.4 / 2020-04-19
-Application.EnableVisualStyles() as default for GUI applications, new parameter -noVisualStyles to prevent this
+- Application.EnableVisualStyles() as default for GUI applications, new parameter -noVisualStyles to prevent this

 ### 1.0.3 / 2020-02-15
-Converted files from UTF-16 to UTF-8 to allow git diff
+- converted files from UTF-16 to UTF-8 to allow git diff

-Ignore control keys in secure string request in console mode
+- ignore control keys in secure string request in console mode

 ### 1.0.2 / 2020-01-08
-Added examples to github
+- added examples to github

 ### 1.0.1 / 2019-12-16
-Fixed "unlimited window width for GUI windows" issue in ps2exe.ps1 and Win-PS2EXE
+- fixed "unlimited window width for GUI windows" issue in ps2exe.ps1 and Win-PS2EXE

 ### 1.0.0 / 2019-11-08
-First stable module version
+- first stable module version

 ### 0.0.0 / 2019-09-15
-Experimental
+- experimental